This library has 2 APIs: the C and the C++ API. Read both sections, as common sections are not explained twice.

 Initialising and destroying the library

-To initialise the library, call UOpen::init() or UOpen_init() function.
-If using a window abstraction library, this should be called after you've created the window.
+To initialise the library, call UOpen::init() or UOpen_init().
+When using a window abstraction library, this should be called after you've created the window.

-To destroy the library, all UOpen::destroy or UOpen_destroy.
-If using a window abstraction library, this should be called before you've destroyed the window.
+To destroy the library, call UOpen::destroy or UOpen_destroy.
+When using a window abstraction library, this should be called before you've destroyed the window.

 Opening URIs